gadanaitik/plastic-fate-model/README.md

 ### Primary Questions

 1. How does plastic move between environmental compartments over time?
 2. Which environmental compartments act as long-term sinks for plastic accumulation?
 3. What processes contribute most strongly to plastic persistence?
 4. Which model parameters exert the greatest influence on predicted outcomes?

-5. How sensitive are model conclusions to assumptions
+5. How sensitive are model conclusions to assumptions?

+---

+## Repository Structure:
+The repository is organized to promote reproducibility, transparency, and future extensibility of the model.

+### notebooks/
+`Multi-Compartment Plastic Fate Model.ipynb`: Serves as the central implementation python notebook of the model.
+Data is simulated and generated within the notebook along with detailed explanations of the assumptions and easy-to-follow code and markdown cells.